script-fu/funky/content/hub/plugins/folder/Isolate.md

 # Introduction

 This plugin allows the user to isolate a selection of layers or groups.
 If the selection hasn't changed since it last ran, it toggles the isolation mode off again.
-There's a second plugin, exit isolation that simply exits the isolated state.
+There's a second plugin, _exit isolation_, that simply exits the isolated state.

 See it in action on Youtube [here.](https://www.youtube.com/watch?v=VlcMF0uuW3A)